 Jason Jishun Hao, DOM, L.Ac.
 Jason Hao has been practicing and researching scalp acupuncture for thirty years and has been teaching classes and seminars in the West since 1989.
 He has trained hundreds of acupuncture practitioners and treated thousands of patients with disorders of the central nervous system in the United States and Europe.
 He maintains a private practice in Santa Fe, New Mexico.

 Kenji Hirabayashi, L.Ac. graduated from the American College of Traditional Chinese Medicine in 2001.
-He has further his studies in sports medicine through mentoring and serving as a teacher’s assistant with Whitfield Reaves, and has studied Motor Points Techniques with Matt Callison.
+He has further deepened his studies in sports medicine through mentoring and serving as a teacher’s assistant with Whitfield Reaves, and has studied Motor Points Techniques with Matt Callison.
 Currently, he works with the Dominican University Men’s Basketball Team providing performance enhancement and pain relief with acupuncture and Chinese Medicine.
 Kenji has experience in community health settings in San Francisco treating addiction, mental health issues, and pain.
 He values collaborating with the Western medical community and has worked several years at an integrated pharmacy.
 Kenji has a private practice at Marin Family Acupuncture.

 Valerie Hobbs, DAOM, Dipl.
 O.M. began her career as a western herbalist and direct-entry midwife in 1979.
 Seeking additional medical skills, she was an EMT-Paramedic from 1983-86.
 Valerie maintained a homebirth midwifery practice until 1995 when she was licensed in Colorado as an acupuncturist.
 Valerie worked at Southwest Acupuncture College from 1998-2017, as a professor and administrator.
 She is currently the Director of Postgraduate Doctoral Programs at ACTCM@CIIS where she holds a faculty position as Associate Professor.
 Valerie earned her DAOM from ACTCM@CIIS in 2017.
 Her specialties are sports acupuncture and OB/Gyn.